Miikka88/githunter/README.md

-# Githunter #
+# RepoRaider #

 ## Introduction ##
-Githunter is a tool designed to research .git folder disclosure vulnerabilities.
+RepoRaider is a tool designed to research .git folder disclosure vulnerabilities.
 It identifies, downloads and reconstructs leaked Git repositories by systematically enumerating object directories.
 Downloading Git objects and pack files.
 Also reconstructs the repository locally.

 ## Features ##